Ischaemic Affairs of the Heart

 • Ticagrelor 2×90mg (antiplatelet & prevent blood clots)

-The Aspirin and Ticagrelor were only for 12 months.
-The Atorvastatin, despite my blood cholesterol levels being normal, was started at the maximum dose to help dissolve the loosened plaque.
-Over time it was then tapered down to ensure my cholesterol remained at ≈ 3 mmol/L [iii].
+The Ticagrelor was only for 12 months.
+The Atorvastatin, despite my lifetime blood cholesterol levels always being normal (< 5.5 mmol/L), was started at the maximum 80mg dose to help dissolve the loosened plaque.
+Over time it was then adjusted to ensure my cholesterol remains below 3 mmol/L [iii].

 Slow Recovery